serhii-londar/slparser/README.md

 ### Example
-Assume you have json with next structure:
+Assume you have json with the following structure:

 ```
 {